 I. Customer-Requested Termination of Service --

-1. A customer shall advise a public utility at least three days in advance of the day on which he wants service disconnected to his residence.
+1. A customer shall advise a public utility at least three days in advance of the day on which the customer wants service disconnected to the customer's residence.
 The public utility shall disconnect the service within four working days of the requested disconnect date.
 The customer shall not be liable for the services rendered to or at the address or location after the four days, unless access to the meter has been delayed by the customer.

-2. A customer who is not an occupant at the residence for which termination of service is requested shall advise the public utility at least 10 days in advance of the day on which he wants service disconnected and sign an affidavit that he is not requesting termination of service as a means of evicting his tenants.
+2. A customer who is not an occupant at the residence for which termination of service is requested shall advise the public utility at least 10 days in advance of the day on which the customer wants service disconnected and sign an affidavit that the customer is not requesting termination of service as a means of evicting the customer's tenants.
 Alternatively, the customer may sign an affidavit that there are no occupants at the residence for which termination of service is requested and thereupon the disconnection may occur within four days of the requested disconnection date.

 J. Restrictions Upon Termination of Service Practices -- A public utility shall not use termination of service practices other than those set forth in these rules.
 A utility shall have the right to use or pursue legal methods to ensure collections of obligations due it.

-K. Policy Statement Regarding Elderly and Handicapped -- The state recognizes that the elderly and handicapped may be seriously affected by termination of utility service.
-In addition, the risk of inappropriate termination of service may be greater for the elderly and handicapped due to communication barriers which may exist by reason of age or infirmity.
+K. Policy Statement Regarding Elderly and Disabled -- The state recognizes that the elderly and disabled may be seriously affected by termination of utility service.
+In addition, the risk of inappropriate termination of service may be greater for the elderly and disabled due to communication barriers that may exist by reason of age or infirmity.
 Therefore, this section is specifically intended to prevent inappropriate terminations of service which may be hazardous to these individuals.
-In particular, Subsection R746-200-7(G), requiring adequate notice of impending terminations of service, including notification to third parties upon the request of the account holder, Subsection R746- 200-7(C), restricting termination of service when the termination of service will cause or aggravate a serious illness or infirmity of a person living in the residence, and Subsection R746-200-7(D), restricting terminations of service to residences when life-supporting equipment is in use, are intended to meet the special needs of elderly and handicapped persons, as well as those of the public in general.
+In particular, Subsection R746-200-7(G), requiring adequate notice of impending terminations of service, including notification to third parties upon the request of the account holder, Subsection R746-200-7(D)(1), restricting termination of service when the termination of service will cause or aggravate a serious illness or infirmity of a person living in the residence, and Subsection R746-200-7(D)(2), restricting terminations of service to residences when life-supporting equipment is in use, are intended to meet the special needs of elderly and disabled persons, as well as those of the public in general.